Sxip/jam/README.md

 **Jam** is a modular man-in-the-middle proxy for Animal Jam.

+## Note

+The latest Animal Jam patch requires you to disable "secure mode" within the client.

+If you are unable to do so, Jam has included the latest client with the mode already disabled.

+Due to this, you must now use [Fiddler](https://www.telerik.com/fiddler) or something simular to re-route the client to your edited version.

+I will not help you setup Fiddler, you're on your own from here.

 ## Screenshots

 ![](https://i.imgur.com/GWDdXTz.png)
 ![](https://i.imgur.com/qvBAupl.png)

-## Caveat

-To utilise Jam, its required to trick the application into connecting to Jam instead of the remote server.
-Then Jam will complete the connection.